Description

 'Maximum drawdown is defined as the peak-to-trough decline of an investment during a specific period.
 It is usually quoted as a percentage of the peak value.
 The maximum drawdown can be calculated based on absolute returns, in order to identify strategies that suffer less during market downturns, such as low-volatility strategies.
 However, the maximum drawdown can also be calculated based on returns relative to a benchmark index, for identifying strategies that show steady outperformance over time.'

-• The maximum reduction from previous high over 5 years of iShares Global Healthcare ETF is -27.4 days, which is larger, thus better compared to the benchmark SPY (-33.7 days) in the same period.
+• The maximum drop from peak to valley over 5 years of iShares Global Healthcare ETF is -27.4 days, which is higher, thus better compared to the benchmark SPY (-33.7 days) in the same period.

 MaxDuration: